BkrBkr/SpectrePatcher/README.md

+# SpectrePatcher will bis discontinued.
+SpectrePatcher will bis discontinued, because the microcode updates are now part of the windows updates

 # SpectrePatcher
 SpectrePatcher is a tool to automatically download and install the Intel microcode updates released by Microsoft.
 SpectrePatcher dient dazu die von Microsoft veröffentlichten Microcode-Updates automatisiert herunterzuladen und zu installieren.